mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 count | 1  2  3  |  4  5  6  |  7  8  9
 {% endhighlight %}

-For any given input, the following six configurations are candidate.
+The following six configurations are all the candidate configurations for any given input.
+We list the six configurations in alphabetical order.

 {% highlight asciidoc %}
 BCG